akpandey-dev/chemistry-explorer/README.md

 ## Features

-* Information for the first 40 chemical elements
+* Information for the 118 chemical elements
 * Displays:

   * Symbol